Juemin/CUnitTestMake/README.md

      distclean    : remove bin directory of local dir
      distclean-all: remove all bin directories under BASE_DIR

-5) Some makefile modules are also available but under experiements.
+5) Some makefile modules are also included but they are still under experiment.

      Makefile_tag.mk  : makefile module to build tag and cscope Makefile_sh.mk   : makefile module to run shell scripts